Cutaneous Metastatic Breast Cancer

 |REM-001 Cutaneous Metastatic Breast Cancer||

-Phase 1 Phase
+Phase 1 Not Started

-Phase 2 Phase
+Phase 2 Not Started

-Phase 3 Phase
+Phase 3 Not Started

-Breast cancer is the most common type of cancer in women and the second leading cause of cancer deaths among women in the United States.
+Breast cancer is the most common type of cancer in women and the second leading cause of cancer death among women in the United States.
 While initial or primary breast cancer can be treated with a combination of chemotherapy, hormonal therapy, radiation and surgery, survivors may still develop metastatic breast cancer.
 One form of this is cutaneous metastatic breast cancer (CMBC).

 In most cases, surgical excision of the CMBC tumors is not practical.
 The current standard of care includes radiotherapy or chemotherapy, but these therapies tend to be inadequate given the well-known dose limiting toxicities, limited efficacy, and/or side effects.